-You can see our previous articles from our series this month on character development here, here, and here.
+Be sure to look at the previous articles from our series this month on character development.
 Basically, over the past few weeks, we’ve discussed how to work up a basic character profile, to build out the basic framework for a character’s overall structure.
 Then we added a smidgen of backstory—to give them a personal history.
 Next came a few quirks, to imbue them with personality and depth.
 Now we’re going to dig even further, to really explore your characters’ deeper selves—we’re going to peel back a few layers and figure out what makes them extraordinary … even if they’re some of the most regular people you know.
 We’re going to work on scrounging around in their psyches, to unearth the info they’ve been trying to hide from you.
 We’re going to move beyond ordinary “surface” stuff and get to the meat of your characters’ behavior and personality.

 What?!
 More questions?